LucasDelfino92/morrowindsharp/addon.md

 - Click **Run above steps using saved / default settings**.
 - Click **Finish** when the process is over.

-> For no reason should you ever enable **Remiros' Groundcover** plugins in Mod Organizer 2.
-These plugins are only used for Distant Land generation.
+> ⚠️ For no reason should you ever enable **Remiros' Groundcover** plugins in Mod Organizer 2.
+These plugins are meant to be used for Distant Land generation only.
 If you enable them, you will find that you are unable to walk through grass.
+Likewise, if you generate Distant Land with the plugins enabled, but make the mistake of disabling the entire mod (instead of *just* the plugins) during gameplay, you will find missing meshes.

 ### Shader setup